nicholas-sim/nicholas-sim.github.io/index.md

 I am a faculty at the <a href="https://www.suss.edu.sg/"> Singapore University of Social Sciences </a>.
 I am an economist by training and received my doctoral education from the <a href="https://www.bc.edu/bc-web/schools/morrissey/departments/economics.html"> economics department at Boston College </a>.
-I then spent about 9 years as a faculty at the <a href="https://able.adelaide.edu.au/economics-and-public-policy/"> School of Economics, University of Adelaide </a> before returning to Singapore.
+Upon graduating, I spent about 9 years as a faculty at the <a href="https://able.adelaide.edu.au/economics-and-public-policy/"> School of Economics, University of Adelaide </a> before returning to Singapore.

 ## Research